tidyverse/purrr/revdep/problems.md

 *   checking re-building of vignette outputs ...
 WARNING
     ```
-    Error in re-building vignettes:
     ...
+      Failed to tidy R code in chunk 'unnamed-chunk-11'.
+Reason:
+    Error in loadNamespace(name) : there is no package called 'formatR'

     Warning in block_exec(params) :
-      Failed to tidy R code in chunk 'unnamed-chunk-1'.
+      Failed to tidy R code in chunk 'unnamed-chunk-12'.
 Reason:
     Error in loadNamespace(name) : there is no package called 'formatR'

-    Quitting from lines 40-46 (introduction.Rmd)
+    Warning in block_exec(params) :
+      Failed to tidy R code in chunk 'unnamed-chunk-13'.
+Reason:
+    Error in loadNamespace(name) : there is no package called 'formatR'

+    Warning in block_exec(params) :
+      Failed to tidy R code in chunk 'unnamed-chunk-14'.
+Reason:
+    Error in loadNamespace(name) : there is no package called 'formatR'

+    pandoc-citeproc: when expecting a product (:*:), encountered Object instead
+    Error running filter /usr/local/bin/pandoc-citeproc:
+    Filter returned error status 1
     Error: processing vignette 'introduction.Rmd' failed with diagnostics:
-    package or namespace load failed for 'ggtree':
-     object 'as_data_frame' is not exported by 'namespace:tidytree'
+    pandoc document conversion failed with error 83
     Execution halted
     ```